Introduction

 Why?

 Because it sets clear expectations before the first call.
 And it filters the people who ghost when things get real.
+Use selection tools, assessment tools, pre-employment assessments, and skills tests to help identify the most suitable candidates for the position.

 All those questions should lead you to a mini guide.

 Finding candidates gets much easier when you have a solid hiring process established in advance.
+When narrowing down the pool, it's important to identify candidates who have the right culture fit and can excel in the specific job or jobs you are hiring for.

 Not sure where to start?